 How Obsolete R22 Refrigerant Affects Your Budget

-When we perform routine maintenance, service calls or repairs involving R22 Freon, we’ll need to remove all Freon from the unit and install a new supplemental Freon called “NU-22.”
+While the phasing out of HCFC's is a solid step in restoring the ozone layer, this does affect many people when it comes to older units still using this refrigerant.
+When we perform routine maintenance, service calls or repairs involving R22 Freon, we’ll need to remove all Freon from the unit and install a new supplemental Freon called “R407c.”

 Fortunately, we're less likely to get fried to a crisp the moment we step outside.
 Unfortunately, this process will make associated repairs an estimated 2-4 times what they normally are in costs.
 We’ll essentially be performing a “blood-transfusion” on each of these systems in order to make common repairs and to do something as simple as “add a few pounds of Freon to the system”.